leventerguder/injavawetrust-aws-developer-exam/aws-certified-developer-official-study-guide-book/Chapter14-notes.md

 along with the primary key attributes from the base table.
 You can Query or Scan the index like a table.

 # Amazon DynamoDB Streams

+Amazon DynamoDB Streams captures data modification events in DynamoDB tables.
+The data about these events appear in the stream in near real time and in the order that the events occurred.

+Each event represents a stream record.
+When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.

+A stream record contains information about a data modification to a single item in a DynamoDB table including the primary key attributes of the items.

+Stream records have a lifetime of 24 hours, after which they are deleted automatically from the stream.

+A DynamoDB stream is a time-ordered flow of information of item-level modifications (create, update, or delete) to items in a DynamoDB table.

+DynamoDB Streams does the following:

+- Each stream record appears exactly once in the stream.
+- For each item that is modified in a DynamoDB table, the stream records appear in the same sequence as the actual modifications to the item.

+## DynamoDB Cross-Region Replication

+You can create tables that automatically replicate across two or more AWS Regions with full support for multi-master writes.
+Using cross-region replication, you can build fast, massively scaled applications for a global user base without having to manage the replication process.

+## DynamoDB Stream Endpoints

+AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
+To work with database tables and indexes, your application must access a DynamoDB endpoint.

+## AWS Lambda Triggers in DynamoDB Streams

+DynamoDB integrates with AWS Lambda, so you can create triggers (code that executes automatically) that automatically respond to events in DynamoDB Streams.
+With triggers, you can build applications that react to data modifications in DynamoDB tables.

+## Amazon DynamoDB Auto Scaling

+Amazon DynamoDB automatic scaling actively manages throughput capacity for tables and global secondary indexes.
+With automatic scaling, you can define a range (upper and lower limits) for read and write capacity units and define a target utilization percentage within that range.
+DynamoDB automatic scaling seeks to maintain your target utilization, even as your application workload increases or decreases.